Gabolonhez/gerador-curriculos/backend/README.md

 Firebase notes

-- Place your service account JSON somewhere on disk and set FIREBASE_SERVICE_ACCOUNT to its absolute path in `.env`.
+- Do NOT commit your Firebase service account JSON to the repository.
+If you already committed one, rotate the key immediately in the Firebase Console and remove it from the repo history.

+- Supported ways to provide credentials (priority order used by the backend):
+	1) `FIREBASE_SERVICE_ACCOUNT_JSON` — put the full JSON contents in this env var (recommended for CI / secrets managers)
+	2) `FIREBASE_SERVICE_ACCOUNT` — absolute path to a local JSON file (development)
+	3) Application Default Credentials — `gcloud auth application-default login` or platform-provided credentials (preferred on GCP)

-- The server will initialize firebase-admin and expect Firestore and Storage access.
+- The server will initialize `firebase-admin` using the first available method above and will attempt to access Firestore and Storage.

 Storage notes / fallback

-- If you don't have Cloud Storage enabled, the `/api/download/:orderId` endpoint will return a 503 explaining storage is unavailable.
+- If you don't have Cloud Storage enabled or credentials available, the server saves generated PDFs to `backend_storage/orders/{orderId}.pdf` and `GET /api/download/:orderId` returns the local file path (served by the server) when available.
-- You can still use Firestore to store orders and test the payment flow without Storage.
-Implement a local fallback (save PDFs to disk) or enable Storage later.

 Quick test (after npm install and .env):